What are markers? ¶

 Marker shapes and sizes ¶

 Markers come in all sorts of shapes and sizes.
 Simply resize your markers to best fit the object you want to highlight.
-The example below shows the possible size ranges and shapes for markers.
+The examples below show the possible size ranges and shapes for markers.

-- Red: the default size of a marker
+- Red: the smallest size possible for a circular marker

-- Orange: the smallest size of a marker
+- Orange: the largest possible size for a circular marker

-- Blue: the largest total size possible for a marker
+- Yellow: the smallest size possible for a square marker